Each step in the site audit is designed to answer key questions about your online presence and how effectively it addresses your goals.

-- Domain Level Audit
+- Domain-Level Audit

 Using google’s site: command, we look at all the pages on your site to review what Google knows about.
 We look for pages Google should know about but does not, as well as pages they see that should not actually be indexed.

-Note: With this simple test, more than one client discovered they had been hacked and didn’t even know it.
+Value: With this simple test, more than one client discovered they had been hacked and didn’t even know it.

 - Google Webmaster Tools